 Experience we Gained from Running Our Biogas Generators

 Alright, now we are going to get into the science of biogas generation at a micro-biological level.

-What we found out on accident, because we guess nobody told us, or else we didn’t read the last few lines of the instruction manual.
+Here is what we found out by accident, because we guess nobody told us, or else we didn't read the last few lines of the instruction manual.

 You cannot just throw a bunch of rotten vegetables and rotten stuff and manure or whatever.
 You cannot just throw it into a chamber and expect it to automatically just create methane.
 You got several different variables and it is really easy to maintain; you just got to know some of the science.

-Then, you got high-energy food like grain and at the highest levels, you have sugar.
+- Then, you've got high-energy food like grain and at the highest levels, you have sugar.

 So, what happens is if you put too much high-energy food in your chamber at once?
 If you feed the system too much, you will end up getting too much acid-producing bacteria or too much acid.

-The acid bacteria will go crazy, and produce a bunch of acid and that acid is great, it is what the methane- producing bacteria eat to create methane.
+The acid bacteria will go crazy and produce a bunch of acids and that acid is great.
+It is what the methane-producing bacteria eat to create methane.
 The problem is it shoots the pH so low.

 Once you get below pH 6.0 you are done.
 Your methane bacteria start to die off and then you have to start over and build back up that methane population.